gilbarbara/hooks/docs/useDebounce.md

 Defer function execution until the delay has elapsed since the last invocation.

-The third argument is the array of values that the debounce depends on, in the same manner as useEffect.
+The third argument is the array of values that it depends on, in the same manner as useEffect.
 The debounce timeout will start when one of the values changes.

 ## Usage